environ-developers/Environ/Doc/sphinx/example01.rst

    :lines: 2,4

 The environ threshold specifies when to start environ contributions to the SCF iterative step.
 The default value is suitable primarily for small systems.
+Note that since these input files follow fortran convention, double precision is notated as above.

 .. literalinclude:: example01.in
    :language: fortran